WebRTC SDKs For Mobile Apps - Agora vs Quickblox vs Twilio

 Audio with WebRTC

 One of the main advantages of using WebRTC technology is the near-lossless video transmission.
 High-quality voice transmission is, however, equally important.
-Sometimes sound transmission alone is needed, so its worth taking a closer look at this function, especially as it is likely to reduce costs.
+Sometimes sound transmission alone is needed, so it’s worth taking a closer look at this function, especially as it is likely to reduce costs.

 Agora